-Figure 18 Trap-tube task for capuchin monkeys (Visalberghi and Limongelli, 1994) and chimpanzees (Limongelli et al., 1995).
+Figure 21 Trap-tube task for capuchin monkeys (Visalberghi and Limongelli, 1994) and chimpanzees (Limongelli et al., 1995).
 Trap Tube A is the training configuration with the trap located in the center of the tube and the food placed to one side of the trap.
 Trap Tube B is the transfer configuration with the trap located closer to one side of the tube and food placed in the same location within the trap that it appeared in the training tube.
-Whereas Trap Tube A required placing the stick in the side of the tube farthest from the reward to prevent the food from becoming trapped, Trap Tube B required changing this distancebased solution to one of inserting the stick into the side of the tube closest to the food.
-Reprinted from Limongelli L, Boysen ST, and Visalberghi E (1995) Comprehension of cause-effect relations in a tool-using task by chimpanzees (Pan troglodytes).
+While Trap Tube A required placing the stick in the side of the tube furthest from the reward to prevent the food from becoming trapped, Trap Tube B required changing this distance-based solution to one of inserting the stick into the side of the tube closest to the food.
+Reprinted from Visalberghi, E., Limongelli, L., 1994.
+Lack of comprehension of cause-effect relations in tool-using capuchin monkeys (Cebus apella).
 J. Comp.
 Psychol.
-109: 18-26, with permission from E. Visalberghi.
+108, 15-22, with permission from E. Visalberghi.

-(Limongelli et al., 1995).
+Five chimpanzees were also tested on the trap tube problem, and like the capuchins, only some of the chimpanzees learned to solve the task successfully (Limongelli et al., 1995).
 Unlike the capuchins, however, the two chimps that learned to solve the task did not appear to be using a simple distance-based strategy.
-When presented with Trap Tube B (Figure 18(b)), the chimps that were successful with Tube A correctly inserted the stick into the side of the trap closest to the food, thereby allowing them to push the food out of the other end of the tube (Figure 19).
+When presented with Trap Tube B (Fig. 21B), the chimps that were successful with Tube A correctly inserted the stick into the side of the trap closest to the food, thereby allowing them to push the food out of the other end of the tube (Fig. 22).

-Although the interpretation of how the chimpanzees solved the trap tube problem has been challenged with scrutiny (Tomasello and Call, 1997; Povinelli, 2000), more recent demonstrations that avoid some of the methodological problems of the earlier studies tend to support the existence of some form of appreciation of the causal nature of the task, at least by small samples of apes (Mulcahy and Call, 2006).
+Although the interpretation of how the chimpanzees solved the trap tube problem has been challenged with scrutiny (Povinelli, 2000; Tomasello and Call, 1997), more recent demonstrations that avoid some of the methodological problems of the earlier studies tend to support the existence of some form of appreciation of the causal nature of the task, at least by small samples of apes (Martin-Ordas et al., 2008; Mulcahy and Call, 2006).

-1.10.5.2 Tool Use in Corvids
+1.06.8.2 Tool Use in Corvids

-Despite the extensive research on primates engaged in the trap tube task, some of the strongest evidence that animals can represent the causal structure underlying the tools they use comes from rooks (Corvus frugilegus), a member of the Corvid family, which includes crows, ravens, and jays (Figure 20).
-Although rooks are not known to use tools habitually in the wild, they will readily do so in a laboratory
+Despite the extensive research on primates engaged in the trap-tube task, some of the strongest evidence that animals can represent the causal structure underlying the tools they use comes from rooks (Corvus frugilegus), a member of the Corvid family that includes crows, ravens, and jays (Fig. 23).
+Although rooks are not known to use tools habitually in the wild, they will readily do so in a laboratory setting.
+In one study, rooks were presented with a modified trap-tube task (Seed et al., 2006; see also Taylor et al., 2009 for a similar study in the New Caledonian Crow, a tool-using species of corvid).